astronomer/docs/learn/airflow-dbt-cloud.md

 :::info

-For a tutorial on how to use the open-source dbt Core package with Airflow see [Orchestrate dbt Core with the Astronomer dbt provider](airflow-dbt.md).
+For a tutorial on how to use the open-source dbt Core package with Airflow see [Orchestrate dbt Core with the Astro dbt provider](airflow-dbt.md).

 :::